 Too much fiber - is it a thing?
-While the majority of people don't consume enough fiber and its benefits, eating too much is possible.
+While the majority of people don't consume enough fiber and its benefits, eating too much is possible - kind of.
 A registered dietitian explains how much fiber is too much, potential side effects of too much fiber, and how to relieve the discomforts of excess fiber.

 Fiber: What it Is & What it Does

 Fiber is an undigestible carbohydrate found in plants.
 Because it is has some unique properties (it's fermentable!) and it cannot be digested, fiber offers a variety of health benefits, like a lessened risk of:

 Fiber is an essential part of daily dietary needs.
 The USDA Dietary Guidelines for Americans recommendation is about 14 grams of fiber for every 1000 calories consumed, but vary based on age: